Contrasting Cheniere Energy Partners (CQP) & Its Competitors

 |$393.19 million

-Cheniere Energy Partners’ peers have higher revenue, but lower earnings than Cheniere Energy Partners.
-Cheniere Energy Partners is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Cheniere Energy Partners’ rivals have higher revenue, but lower earnings than Cheniere Energy Partners.
+Cheniere Energy Partners is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Cheniere Energy Partners beats its peers on 7 of the 12 factors compared.
+Cheniere Energy Partners beats its rivals on 7 of the 12 factors compared.

 About Cheniere Energy Partners